All Episodes

 Yeah, that makes a lot more sense.

-Mark Stein in for rush, we got more straight ahead.
+Mark Stein, in for rush, we got more straight ahead.

-Yeah, it's it's g it's gonna come to that.
+Yeah, it's going to come to that.

 That is essentially what has happened now.

-Uh the federal government, the national government, nothing federal about this, has basically taken jurisdiction over your body parts.
+The federal government, the national government, nothing federal about this, has basically taken jurisdiction over your body parts.

 They're basically checking out.